mathminx/E-Commerce-Back-End/README.md

 This is a Node.js command-line application that prompts the user to input text and select the shape and colours, then generates a logo based on the user input and saves it as an [SVG file]

+This application enables a user to write and save notes in order to keep track of tasks to be competed.
+It uses an Express.js back end to save and retrieve note data to and from a JSON file.
+The user can also delete notes once they are no longer needed.
+The entire application is deployed via Heroku.

 Internet retail, also known as **e-commerce**, is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.
 E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
 Due to their prevalence, understanding the fundamental architecture of these platforms will benefit you as a full-stack web developer.

 Your task is to build the back end for an e-commerce site by modifying starter code.
 You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.